 2. Must a Cryptocurrency Fund Register as an RIA with the SEC or Comply with State Investment Advisor Regulation?

-For most funds investing in cryptocurrencies, the answer is: technically not yet.
-However, we recommend that startup fund managers take reasonable preemptive precautions to act as if cryptocurrencies were already designated as securities.
+For most funds investing in cryptocurrencies, the answer can be 'it depends'.
+We recommend that startup fund managers take reasonable preemptive precautions to act as if cryptocurrencies were already designated as securities.
 Note also that the cryptocurrency fund is itself a security, and must satisfy an exemption from registration under the Securities Act of 1933 (usually Regulation D Rule 506).
 Read more about Regulation D and hedge funds.

 Also, any fund, such as a fund of funds investing in cryptocurrency funds or any other funds would need to follow investment advisor regulation.